 Trails

-Five established trails offer hikers excellent views of Beall Woods' old-growth forest.
-From the easy 1-mile Tuliptree Trail, which features a self-guided trail brochure, to the 1.25-mile moderately easy White Oak Trail, the nature enthusiast can get a sense of what the settlers saw when they arrived at the banks of the Wabash River.
+Six established trails offer hikers excellent views of Beall Woods' old-growth forest.
+From the easy 1-mile Tuliptree Trail to the 1.50-mile moderately easy White Oak Trail, the nature enthusiast can get a sense of what the settlers saw when they arrived at the banks of the Wabash River.

 To preserve the fragile ecosystem, hikers are urged to stay on established trails.
 Pets, bicycles and horses are not allowed on trails.
-Collecting or removing any natural objects is prohibited.
+Collecting or removing any natural object is prohibited.
 Depending on the season, visitors should come prepared with insect repellent.
+Since low areas are subject to flooding and standing water, trail conditions are posted by the front door of the Visitor Center.

 Hunting